 What makes a fussy sleeper?

 Believe it or not, research shows that a fussy sleeper and a fussy eater can go hand in hand.
 The key seems to be structure.
 Enforcing routines with plenty of small indicators is the best way to keep children on a schedule that works for them.
 Have rituals and routines that lead up to sleep and meal times so that transitions are not jarring.
 Another tip for fussy sleepers: they might be too hot!
 Ditch the flannel pajamas, heavy blankets, and bed warmers for a simple sleep shirt, turn on a fan (bonus white noise), or turn up the AC before bedtime.
 Children tend to sleep better when they are on the cool side, so see how that works for your child!
+For children with Sensory Processing Disorder, or SPD, going to bed can be a real struggle.
+There are many steps you can take to ensure a good night's sleep for your SPD-effected child.

 It's rare for anyone to sleep through the night, and this includes children.
 Kids may wake up several times in the night, and that’s okay.
 Teach kids how to deal with waking in the night without having to get up from bed, thinking it means they can't sleep, or sneak out for a snack.
 Encourage drinking water, stretching muscles, and changing position before laying down again to fall back asleep untroubled.
 Also, it's very natural for children to want to sleep near parents, in safe spaces, or with one another.
 Having a positive attitude to this impulse helps soothe anxiety.
 Being understanding of your child's natural tendencies also makes sure your child is getting the sleep they need and keeps your relationship with your children strong.